Wzs010429/Wzs010429.github.io/_pages/about.md

 ICONIP 2024, IJCNN 2025

-# 🗣️Talk
+# 🗣️Talks

-- *2024.12*, ``Creative Intelligence: Applications of Large Language Models in Data Generation and Reasoning'', University of Electronic Science and Technology of China, Chengdu, China.
+- *2024.12*, ''Creative Intelligence: Applications of Large Language Models in Data Generation and Reasoning'', University of Electronic Science and Technology of China, Chengdu, China.

 # 💻 Working Experiences